Contracted services

 Specials

 Used to intensively monitor a small number of subjects including: some of the highest risk offenders managed under Multi-Agency Public Protection Arrangements (MAPPA); those granted bail by the Special Immigration Appeals Commission (SIAC); and those made subject to Terrorism Prevention and Investigation Measures (TPIMs).
-In these cases, monitoring may be by way of a Global Positioning System (GPS) tag rather than a radio frequency (RF) tag.
+In these cases, monitoring may be by way of a Global Positioning System (GPS) device rather than a radio frequency (RF) device.

 Period Specials